jliu70/adafruit.usedgoodies.com/docs/hardware/index.md

 ## List of hardware supported by CircuitPython
 List of all the hardware currently supported by CircuitPython (Adafruit and other manufacturers) is available at the [CircuitPython Downloads Page](https://circuitpython.org/downloads).

-As of Feb 2022
+As of May 2022

-- There are over 270 boards supported by CircuitPython and that list grows everyday.
+- There are over 300 boards supported by CircuitPython and that list grows everyday.
 - The list is sorted by number of downloads.
     - The most popular board -- the Raspberry Pi Pico -- is not manufactured by Adafruit.

 ### Adafruit Hardware

-Adafruit offers 68 different microcontrollers which run CircuitPython.
+Adafruit offers over 70 different microcontrollers which run CircuitPython.

 #### Within the Adafruit ecosystem, the primary microcontroller form factors are: